mdns-js/node-mdns-js/README.md

 and code style checks.
 Fix any issues befor committing and creating a pull-request.

-Look at the .jshintrc and .jscs.json for the details.
+Look at the .eslintrc file for the details.

 License